totuni/esp-studio-examplesII/EndtoEndExamples/matchlist_screening/README.md

 #### Initialization

 An initializer block is used to set up the QKB and load the appropriate locale.
-In this example, the locale is set to **Finland** (`FIFIN`):
+In this example, the locale is set to **US English** (`ENUSA`):

 ```xml
 dq dataq